-Dr. W. Wilson, Department of Geography, RC 2006C, 343-8274
+Dr. W. Wilson, Department of Geography, RC 2006C

-Office Hours: as needed.
+Office Hours: Wednesdays from 14:30 as needed.

-Tel: (807) 343-8274
+Tel: (807) 343-8274 only for emergency

-e-mail: I usually only respond to student emails during office hours so seeing me then or in class with your questions is faster.
+e-mail: I usually only respond to student emails during office hours so seeing then or in class with your questions is faster.
 I will be very occasionally sending you logistical emails about class times, etc. My email for emergencies is wrwilson@aspencroft.ca